juanmolera/ETL-project/README.md

 ## Challenge 1: Extract

 The first challenge is to obtain a data set to enrich the starting data.
 For this, I have used web scraping tools to obtain the information of the products that are currently available in the supermarket.
+Specifically, I have used Selenium in the first place, to obtain the URLs of all the product pages that are within each of the categories of the supermarket.

 ![extraction](images/extract.png)